-Supporting Learners at Home: Helpful Tips for Parents
+Supporting Digital Learning at Home: Helpful Tips for Parents

-We understand the sudden transition to Virtual School comes with any number of challenges.
-Ensuring support and resources for your child’s home learning are integrated into your normal home environment is the first step in ensuring a smooth transition.
+The sudden transition to Virtual School comes with any number of challenges.
+Ensuring support and resources for your child’s digital learning are integrated into your normal home environment is the first step in ensuring a smooth transition.

 To ease this transition the International School Bangkok has listed 6 helpful tips for parents.
 Including taking care of yourself, as you navigate how to support your child’s learning at home:

 Reach out to others.

 You are not going through this alone.
 Reaching out to share ideas, concerns and frustrations can help you manage your own feelings and find new ways to support your child.
 Remember your child’s teachers, administrators and counselors are here for your questions or concerns as one large support network.